lambdalisue/vim-findent/README.md

 While we are living a real world and we are editing pre-formatted codes, I don't really think we need a super perfect but complex algorithm.
 A faster and simpler algorithm would be better.

+See [Test cases](./test/dat) to figure out what kind of indent rules can be detected via this plugin.

 Install
 -------------------------------------------------------------------------------